 32.3.11 NGV transmit procedure

 There are two paths for the transmit PHY procedure.

 The first path, for which typical transmit procedures are shown in Figure 33-12 (PHY transmit procedure for NGV transmission), is selected if the FORMAT parameter of the PHY-TXSTART.request(TXVECTOR) primitive is NGV.
 These transmit procedures do not describe the operation of optional features, such as TBD.

-The second path is to follow the transmit procedure in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) if the FORMAT parameter of the PHY-TXSTART.request(TXVECTOR) primitive is NON_NGV except that the signal referred to in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) is instead generated with the Duration/ID field to report transmitter is an NGV capable STA as defined in 33.xx.
+The second path is selected if the FORMAT parameter of the PHY-TXSTART.request(TXVECTOR) primitive is NON_NGV_10.
+Transmit parameter N_REP is set via the PHY service interface using the PHY-TXSTART.request(TXVECTOR) primitive, as described in Table 33-1 (TXVECTOR and RXVECTOR parameters) to indicate the number of repetitions of NON_NGV_10 transmission.In the second path, the transmission follows the transmit procedure in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) except that the signal referred to in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) is instead generated with the Duration/ID field to report transmitter is an NGV capable STA as defined in 33.xx.
+If N_REP is non-zero, the first NON_NGV_10 PPDU may be stored in the memory, and the same PPDU is repeated N_REP times, with each repetition being 32us (SIFS) after the previous NON_NGV_10 PPDU transmission.

 In both paths, in order to transmit data, the MAC generates a PHY-TXSTART.request primitive, which causes the PHY entity to enter the transmit state.
 Further, the PHY is set to operate at the appropriate frequency through station management via TBD, as specified in 33.xx.
 Other transmit parameters, such as NGV-MCS Coding types and transmit power, are set via the PHY SAP using the PHY-TXSTART.request(TXVECTOR) primitive, as described in 33.x (TXVECTOR and RXVECTOR parameters).

 TGbd Editor: Please update Figure 33-13 (PHY transmit state machine) as follows .

+Figure 33-13 PHY transmit state machine

 TGbd Editor: Please make the following changes to Section 32.3.12 (NGV receive procedure).